tacman/mailtrap/sfcasts/global-from-email-events.md

-I bet that most, if not every email your app sends will be *from* the same email address, something clever like `hal9000@universal-travel.com`

-Or the tried-and-true but sleepier `info@universal-travel.com`.
+I bet that most, if not every email your app sends will be *from* the same email address, something clever like `hal9000@universal-travel.com` or the tried-and-true but sleepier `info@universal-travel.com`.

 Because every email will have the same *from* address, there's no point to set it in every email.
 Instead, let's set it globally.
 Oddly, there isn't any tiny config option for this.
 But that's great for us: it gives us a chance to learn about events!
 Very powerful, very nerdy.

-Let's prevent the need to add the same *from* address to every email by setting it globally.
-Before an email is sent, Mailer dispatches a `MessageEvent`
+Before an email is sent, Mailer dispatches a `MessageEvent`.

 To listen to this, find your terminal and run: